Irei

 MAKING OF THE MONUMENT

 The Irei Project is a nonprofit organization dedicated to the memory of the over 125,000 persons of Japanese ancestry incarcerated in America’s concentration and internment camps during WWII.
 The Irei Monument is based on the compilation of the names of those incarcerated in the wartime camps.
 A team of researchers led by project director Duncan Ryuken Williams is responsible for ensuring the comprehensiveness and accuracy of the names.
-All monuments have been conceived under the guidance of the project's creative director Sunyoung Lee, together with a team of artists and designers.
+All monuments have been conceived under the guidance of the project’s co-founder and creative director Sunyoung Lee, together with a team of artists and designers.

 The Ireichō book monument's production team included Book designers: Jon Sueda and Chris Hamamoto, Text designer: Berton Hasebe, Data designers: Chez Bryan Ong and Eric Ong, Calligrapher: Shumyo Kojima, Bookbinder: John DeMerritt, Ceramicist: John Hasegawa.
 The compilation of the names involved the assistance of nearly a hundred individuals.
 They cannot all be listed here, but the key personnel who spent thousands of hours transcribing, researching, and editing the names include: Julie Abo, Frederick D. Kakinami Cloyd, Mikka Gee Conway, Jesse Hendler, Willitte Hisami Herman, Susan Kamei, Karen Kano, Skye Oyama, Desiree Perez, Shoichi Shingu, Yukari Swanson, Ann Yamamoto, Mikoto Yoshida, and Roland Yoshida.
 Major institutional collaborators included Densho (especially Geoff Froh and Dana Hoshide), the Japanese American National Museum, the Japanese Cultural Center of Hawai‘i, the Manzanar National Historic Site (especially Patricia Biggs), and the New Mexico JACL (especially Shelley Takeuchi).
 Individuals with whom we collaborated and from whom we adapted previously produced camp rosters include Grant Din, Russell Endo, Saara Kekki, Dennis Neumann, Hayley Johnson/Sarah Simms, and Priscilla Wegars.